Saturday 6th December 2025, East Dean Village Hall, Eastbourne, BN20 0DR

 Spectators and crews are very welcome to come along and support their runners throughout the day.
 It is however very important for the future of the race that they behave in a sensible manner throughout.
 There are privately owned car parks along the route that can become overcrowded very quickly, and spectators must take it upon themselves to follow the rules of any certain car park.
 Not following these rules by parking on grass verges and in places that aren’t official parking spaces etc just because they are there to watch the race will not go down well, and could put the future of the race in jeopardy.
 If a certain car park is full, then please just move on to the next one.

 We strongly recommend you bring a crew with you.
-If the weather is bad it will be really beneficial to have them meet you at regular intervals with dry clothes, shoes etc. However, with our regular aid stations, volunteers and drop bag service it is not a problem to run without a crew.
+If the weather is bad it will be really beneficial to have them meet you at regular intervals with dry clothes, shoes etc. However, with our regular Aid Stations, volunteers and drop bag service it is not a problem to run without a crew.

 Mile 35 Lewes https://w3w.co/hawks.swimsuits.hikes